-Kathryn Kost began working with Guttmacher Institute more than 20 years ago, as a Senior Research Associate from 1989 to 1998.
-She worked as a consultant to the research division from 2004 to 2009 and returned to the Principal Research Scientist position in late 2009.
-Dr. Kost’s research for the Institute has addressed a range of topics crucial for understanding reproductive behaviors and trends in the United States, including patterns of sexual behavior, characteristics of abortion patients, health consequences of unintended pregnancy and estimates of contraceptive failure.
-Dr. Kost leads the Institute’s domestic surveillance work producing statistics on unintended pregnancy for all 50 states and on teen pregnancy at the national and state levels.
-Dr. Kost received her B.A. in sociology from Reed College in 1982 and a Ph.D. in sociology from Princeton University in 1990, where she specialized in demography at the Office of Population Research.
+Kathryn Kost has worked for the Guttmacher Institute in a full-time or consulting capacity for nearly 30 years since joining the Institute as a Senior Research Associate in 1989; she was promoted to Director of Domestic Research in 2016.
+Dr. Kost’s research at Guttmacher has addressed a range of topics crucial for understanding reproductive behaviors and trends in the United States, including patterns of sexual behavior, characteristics of abortion patients, health consequences of unintended pregnancy and estimates of contraceptive failure.
+Dr. Kost leads the Institute’s domestic surveillance work on unintended pregnancy at the state level and on teen pregnancy at the national and state levels.
+She has published in top peer-reviewed journals in the field, including Demography, Studies in Family Planning and Guttmacher’s own Perspectives on Sexual and Reproductive Health.